 The Pedestrian Protection Regulation (EC) 78/2009 was adopted in 2009.
 The regulation aims to protect pedestrians involved in a collision with a vehicle.
 It requires manufacturers to fit Brake Assist Systems into their vehicles to reduce the stopping distance and lower the speed of impact.
 It also requires them to make energy absorbing bonnets and front bumpers.

-The Commission will monitor technical developments in enhanced passive safety requirements and consider possible inclusion of new safety features and enhanced active safety technologies.
-The Commission will report on the latest developments to the European Parliament and the Council in an envisaged Communication.
+The Commission monitors technical developments in enhanced passive safety requirements and considers possible inclusion of new safety features and enhanced active safety technologies.
+The Commission reported the latest developments to the European Parliament and Council in December 2016.

 eCall is an automatic emergency call system for motor vehicles.
 It dramatically shortens the time it takes for emergency services to arrive.
 Carmakers will have to install the technology in all new car and van models from 31 March 2018 onwards.
 The system could help save hundreds of lives every year and thus improve road safety in Europe.
 The eCall system is covered by two legislative acts: